ietf-wg-cellar/ebml-specification/specification.markdown

 `Descendant Element`: A `Descendant Element` is a relative term to describe any `EBML Elements` contained within a `Master Element`, including any of the `Child Elements` of its `Child Elements`, and so on.

+`Void Element`: A `Void Element` is an `Element` used to overwrite damaged data or reserve space within a `Master Element` for later use.

 `Element Name`: The official human-readable name of the `EBML Element`.

 `Element Path`: The hierarchy of `Parent Element` where the `EBML Element` is expected to be found in the `EBML Body`.